-At Manor Park Computing is taught discretely however, where meaningful, some links may be made to some of our Cornerstones Learning Projects.
+At Manor Park Computing is taught discretely however, where meaningful, some links may be made to some of our Cornerstones 22 Learning Projects, for example, where building code can be planned within a meaningful context to other subjects.

-Our planning ensures that objectives covered in each year group are skills based and progressive.
+Our planning ensures that objectives covered in each year group focus on fundamental knowledge and skills and are clearly sequenced and progressive.
 There is a focus on computational thinking and creativity, as well as opportunities for creative work in programming and digital media.

 Computer Science (CS)